 âThere is a great regulatory comfort with Ripple Net, particularly in the light of the Bank for International Settlementsâ policy requiring central banks to have a backup for payment having nom-similar technology.âRao added that this was vital as payment systems were consistently important and if there was to be a cyber attack to the system then it would be related to an infection of the core.
 In India, as well as the RBI barring banks form servicing companies dealing with virtual currencies, it has also assembled a panel to look at the chance of a central bank digital currency.
+Rao continued to say:

 âEven from a geopolitical point of view, countries are having concerns over the existing cross-border payment systems, which can be switched off with a turn of the switch.âMore so to pitching to Ripple for cross-border payments, the company is now offering its own alternative platform to RTGS (Real Time Gross Settlement) system for countries donât have a developed interbank network.